alexbergsland/atmospi/README.md

 Also note that you can connect as many DHT sensors to your Pi as you'd like, but each requires its own data pin.
-Unlike the DS18B20 sensors, Atmospi cannot automatically detect DHT sensors, so you need to specify which ones are connected in your config.py file (see below).
+Unlike the DS18B20 sensors, Atmospi cannot automatically detect DHT sensors, so you need to specify which ones are connected in your Devices database table (see step 3 below).

 1) Install python-dev.